newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-3.md

 <summary>More hints for challenge 2!</summary>

 > Hint: You can *set* attributes with the [transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/transformprocessor/README.md), we've already used one of those.

 > Hint: The current price attribute is available in the value `attributes["price"]`

-> Hint: Don't forget to add the reference to your processor in the logs pipline processors list
+> Hint: Don't forget to add the reference to your processor in the logs pipeline processors list

 > Hint: Got `<nil>` type errors blowing up the collector?
 Not every record has a price attribute.
 You'll need to take that *condition* into account.

 </details>